 They expect HR to intervene and restore fairness.
 Although the people processes are designed to minimize the individual biases and promote fairness & objectivity, it takes quite a bit of effort to ensure the same.

 This is because there is a human mind implementing these processes.
 Managers are at varying levels of maturity, self-awareness, and motivation.
 Their motives, pre-conceived notions, cultural & educational background, past experiences have an impact on the people decisions they take on a daily basis.
 Sometimes, certain people managers abdicate tough people decisions (typical one- I gave you a good performance rating but it got modified by the head office) – creating challenges for HR.
-Given the organisational role, HR is tasked with implementing the processes through the line managers.
+Given the organizational role, HR is tasked with implementing the processes through the line managers.

 It can leave the HR professionals exhausted and disheartened.
 But there is no escape.
 Like any other occupation, emotional outbursts and biases are the occupational hazards that HR professionals have to deal with effectively.
 Just like the business leaders have to cope up with the VUCA business environment,